student working on a group project

 Note: Some Graduate Student Experience activities can only be provided to in-person students.

-The mission of the Master of Actuarial Science program is to educate students in the theory and practice of actuarial science through a specialized program of study.
+The mission of Georgia State's MBA with a concentration in Actuarial Science program is to educate students in the theory and practice of actuarial science through a specialized program of study.
 The program is designed to teach students both the core actuarial theory and the latest developments in actuarial practice.

 Careers